awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 1. Choose **Create policy**\.

 You can use partitions to import your data more quickly\.
 Partitions give Data Wrangler the ability to process the data in parallel\.
 By default, Data Wrangler uses 2 partitions\.
-For most use cases, 2 partitions gives you near\-optimal data processing speeds\.
+For most use cases, 2 partitions give you near\-optimal data processing speeds\.

 If you choose to specify more than 2 partitions, you can also specify a column to partition the data\.
 The type of the values in the column must be numeric or date\.

-We recommend using partitions only if you understand how the structure of the data and how it's processed\.
+We recommend using partitions only if you understand the structure of the data and how it's processed\.

 Use the following procedure to import your data from a Databricks database\.